Hi, I’m Stephanie.

 My Journey To Seluna

-Burnt out from my corporate job, exhausted in ways I couldn't name—I hit a wall.
-But thanks to my husband José’s encouragement, I did something that scared me: I stopped.
+Burnt out from my corporate job and exhausted in ways I couldn’t name, I hit a wall.
+I’ll always be grateful to my husband, José, for encouraging me to be brave and make a change.
+So I did something that terrified me: I stopped.
 I rested.
-Then, right after, we had the opportunity to travel.

-The real shift came during my yoga teacher training in Southeast Asia; 90-degree tropical heat and humidity in a shala off a beach and surrounded by strangers.
+The real shift came during my training in Southeast Asia — 90-degree tropical heat, a shala by the beach, surrounded by strangers.
 I felt out of place.
 I questioned my shape, my pace, my presence.
-Do I belong here?
-And when the final pose came, I collapsed—not just from exhaustion, but from release.
+Do I even belong here?

 “There’s something sacred about learning to feel safe in your body.”